Dr0n/algorithms/README.md

-# algorithms
+# Algorithms
-Classical dev algorithms
+Will post here all algorithms and optimizations which I learnt